chi0tzp/svm-gsu/README.md

   <img src="images/svmgsu_motivation.jpg" width="300" alt="SVM-GSU's motivation"/>
 </p>

 where the shaded regions are bounded by iso-density loci of the Gaussians, and the means of the Gaussians for examples of the positive and negative classes are located at "x" and "o" respectively.
 A classical linear SVM formulation (**LSVM**) would consider only the means of the Gaussians as training examples and, by optimizing the soft margin using the hinge loss and a regularization term, would arrive at the separating hyperplane depicted by the dashed line.
 In our formulation (**LSVM-GSU**), we optimize for the soft margin using the same regularization but the *expected* value of the hinge loss, where the expectation is taken under the given Gaussians.
 By doing so, we take into consideration the various uncertainties and arrive at a drastically different decision border, depicted by the solid line.
+For a detailed presentation of LSVM-GSU, please refer to [1].